devichand579/MAC/README.md

-# UserStudy
+# UserStudy Ap

-A Flask-based web application for conducting user studies for TAC and MAC models.
+A Flask-based web application for conducting user studies with various AI models for text completion and image chat.

+## Overview

+This application provides an interface for testing different AI models in a conversational context.
+It supports both text-only conversations and image-based conversations, with multiple model backends including MiniCPM, T5cOASST, and simple placeholder models.

 ## Requirements